 An investor combining these sources of performance should be concerned with how they co-move together.
 If they all move in the same direction at the same time, then your portfolio is risky because you can simultaneously lose money on all fronts.
-Part of what makes them attractive is the fact that these long-short portfolios have low correlations between themselves, meaning that their returns do not usually go in the same direction.
+Part of what makes them attractive is that these long-short portfolios have low correlations between themselves, meaning that their returns do not usually go in the same direction.
 These low cross-correlations are not surprising: these factors are generally constructed to behave this way.
 Given these low cross-correlations, an investor can gain large diversification benefits by combining these long-short strategies in a portfolio.

-But here the word usually is key; we show in Christoffersen and Langlois (2013) that these cross-correlations vary wildly over time and they hide striking dependence between extreme events.
+But here, the word usually is key; we show in Christoffersen and Langlois (2013) that these cross-correlations vary wildly over time, and they hide striking dependence between extreme events.
 For example, we find extreme dependence despite close-to-zero cross-correlations, which means that when one risk factor is having its worst day in history there is a chance that another risk factor is also having its worst day in history.
-This may be remind some of the Quant meltdown in August 2007 during which the returns of many long-short strategies favored by hedge funds tanked despite the overall market barely moving.
+This may remind some of the Quant meltdown in August 2007 during which the returns of many long-short strategies favored by hedge funds tanked despite the overall market barely moving.

 In Christoffersen and Langlois (2013), we propose a flexible econometric methodology that can account for multiple facets of risk in the data.
-Our methodology better captures how risk factor returns actually behave.
+Our methodology better captures how risk factor returns behave.
 We show that funds combining long-short strategies based on these risk factors can increase their risk-adjusted returns by more than 1% per year when using our methodology.
 This added value is impressive given that it comes from simply using a better risk model, not better forecasting the profitability of these strategies.

 To better illustrate how these diversification benefits in international equity markets have gone down, I developed a new measure of conditional diversification benefit.
 The objective was to find one measure that could summarize several risk measures (volatility, correlations, downside risk, tail risk, etc.) into one meaningful measure of portfolio diversification.

 The expected shortfall of a portfolio has two natural bounds.
-It cannot be lower than the pre-chosen threshold (i.e. 5%), a situation in which all portfolio losses equal or larger than this level actually are equal to this threshold.
-Think of buying an insurance contract on the value of your portfolio which would pay you the extra loss in such case.
+It cannot be lower than the pre-chosen threshold (e.g., 5%), a situation in which all portfolio losses equal to or larger than this level are equal to this threshold.
+Think of buying an insurance contract on the value of your portfolio that would pay you the extra loss in such a case.
 At the other end of the spectrum, the expected portfolio shortfall cannot be higher than the average of the expected shortfalls of each asset weighted by their weight in your portfolio.
 This situation corresponds to the case in which combining these assets in a portfolio does not bring any diversification benefits.

 The Conditional Diversification Benefit measure, CDB, is the distance of our portfolio’s expected shortfall, ES, to its upper bound, max(ES), standardized by the distance between the two bounds: ( max(ES) – ES ) / ( max(ES) – min(ES) ).